The quest for the GRAph Level autoEncoder (GRALE)

 \textbf{Permutation invariant loss.} The third challenge is arguably the hardest to overcome, since any permutation-invariant loss $\loss_\text{PI}$ between graphs $\G$ and $\Gpred$ can be written as a matching problem

 where $\sigma_N$ is the set of permutation matrices and $P[G]$ denote the application of permutation $P$ to graph $\G$ i.e. $P[G] = (Ph, PF, PCP^T)$.
 This can be seen as first, aligning the two graphs, and then computing a loss $\lossBASIC$ between them.
-This is problematic because, for any nontrivial loss $\lossBASIC$ such that $\lossBASIC(x,y) = 0 \iff x = y$, the optimization problem in \eqref{eq:matching} is NP complete \cite{fortin1996graph}.
-We discuss how to avoid this pitfall in the next section.
+This is problematic because, for any nontrivial loss the optimization problem in \eqref{eq:matching} is NP-complete \cite{hartmanis1982computers}.
+We discuss how to avoid this pitfall in the next section.\looseness=-1